 Finally, the time came for the son to return to his father.
 Both awaited the reunion with aching, yearning hearts.
-The entire city rejoiced with the Rebbe over the imminent return of the young and rushed to his father's beis medrash.
-The Rebbe did not give his son more than one fleeting glance, then turned to the baal tefillah and nodded that he begin the maariv prayers.
+The entire city rejoiced with the Rebbe over the imminent return of the young more than one fleeting glance, then that he begin the maariv prayers.